luxerama/deploy-recipes/README.md

 * `secret_access_key` (required) - You AWS secret access key

 ## Capistrano Tasks Usage
+This section describes the tasks that are available with

 ### Database
 This task can be used to generate the database configuration file for a project.
+During the execution of this taks it will ask you to enter the password of the database.
+This tasks will be executed once required in the `deploy.rb` file.
+For more information when this task will be run please look towards the end of this taks.

 ### Deploy Automation
 The deploy automation task can be used with Pivotal Tracker and Git to make deployment and managing deploys easier.